Consultation

 What risks are associated with flexible payment terms?

 Flexible payment terms can lead to financial difficulties if the agreed payments cannot be made.
-It is important to examine the conditions carefully and ensure they are sustainable.
-Auctoa offers comprehensive advice and support on this matter.
+It is important to carefully review the terms and ensure they are sustainable.
+Auctoa offers comprehensive advice and support in this regard.

 How does poor buyer creditworthiness affect financing?

-Poor buyer creditworthiness can result in higher interest rates or even rejection of financing.
+Poor buyer creditworthiness can lead to higher interest rates or even rejection of financing.
 Thorough preparation and improvement of creditworthiness are therefore essential.
-Auctoa assists you in optimising your creditworthiness.
+Auctoa supports you in optimising your creditworthiness.

-What contract securities are important when buying property?
+What contractual safeguards are important when buying property?

-Important contract securities include withdrawal rights in the event of defects, guarantees for specific features, and insurance against damages.
+Important contractual safeguards include withdrawal rights in case of defects, guarantees for certain features, and insurance against damages.
 A careful review of the purchase contract is essential.
-Auctoa collaborates with experienced lawyers and notaries to protect your interests.
+Auctoa works with experienced lawyers and notaries to protect your interests.

-What are property bubbles and how can you protect against them?
+What are real estate bubbles and how can you protect yourself from them?

-A property bubble occurs when prices are significantly above the actual value.
-To protect yourself, you should conduct a thorough market analysis and not be driven by speculation.
-Auctoa provides you with well-founded market analyses and assessments.
+A real estate bubble occurs when prices are significantly above actual value.
+To protect yourself, you should conduct a careful market analysis and not be driven by speculation.
+Auctoa provides you with in-depth market analyses and evaluations.

-The KIM regulation stipulates a minimum equity ratio of 20% and a maximum debt service ratio of 40%.
-This restricts property financing options.
-Auctoa advises you on current regulations and helps you find suitable financing.
+The KIM Regulation stipulates a minimum equity ratio of 20% and a maximum debt service ratio of 40%.
+This limits the possibilities of property financing.
+Auctoa advises you on the current regulations and helps you find suitable financing.

-What are ESG risks and how do they affect the value of properties?
+What are ESG risks and how do they affect property value?

 ESG risks include environmental, social, and governance factors.
-Properties that do not meet ESG standards can lose value.
-Auctoa takes ESG considerations into account when evaluating and selecting properties.
+Properties that do not meet ESG standards may lose value.
+Auctoa considers ESG aspects in the valuation and selection of properties.

-How can the risk of stranded assets be avoided?
+How can you avoid the risk of stranded assets?

-To avoid the risk of stranded assets, you should focus on sustainable construction and energy-efficient renovations.
-Auctoa supports you in choosing sustainable properties.
+To avoid the risk of stranded assets, focus on sustainable construction and energy-efficient renovations.
+Auctoa supports you in selecting sustainable properties.

-What role does due diligence play in property buying?
+What role does due diligence play in property purchasing?

-Due diligence is a thorough examination of all relevant documents and information before purchase.
-It helps to identify potential risks early and avoid costly mistakes.
-Auctoa provides you with comprehensive support during due diligence.
+Due diligence is a careful examination of all relevant documents and information before a purchase.
+It helps identify potential risks early and avoid costly mistakes.
+Auctoa offers you comprehensive support in due diligence.

 Subscribe to our newsletter